meduardoscervantes/InstrinsicTechnicalExam/README.md

 2. Create the [8th_graders.ipynb](https://github.com/meduardoscervantes/InstrinsicTechnicalExam/blob/main/8th_graders.ipynb) file for coding.
 3. Looking at the Eight Graders enrollment column, organize the schools based on the number of 8th grade enrolled students.
     ![](https://github.com/meduardoscervantes/InstrinsicTechnicalExam/blob/main/resources/img/top_20_school.png "Top Schools with 8th Graders")
-4. Convert the information into a map to try and see if the location of the schools may have an impace.
+4. Convert the information into a map to try and see if the location of the schools may have an impact.
 5. Created the [address.ipynb](https://github.com/meduardoscervantes/InstrinsicTechnicalExam/blob/main/address.ipynb) file for coding.
 6. Using [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview), the schools could be plotted on to a map to show the distance from central Chicago by getting their coordinates.
 7. Displayed the top 20 schools